SunPower120/RPSSE/src/main/README.txt

 Prerequisites
 To run the application, you need:

 Java Development Kit (JDK) installed on your system.
-If you don't have it already, you can download it here.
+If you don't have it already, you can download it here: https://www.oracle.com/java/technologies/downloads/#java11 .
 The application is tested to work with Java 11.

 An Integrated Development Environment (IDE), like IntelliJ IDEA or Eclipse.
 These are not strictly necessary, you could use a simple text editor and command line tools, but an IDE makes it easier.